AztecProtocol/aztec-connect/blockchain/README.md

 The syntax is in many cases similar to Truffle/web3.js, but checkout <a href="https://buidler.dev/guides/waffle-testing.html"> to get an initial look.

 To setup the package for local development, run the `bootstrap.sh` script from the root of the package.

+## Warning
+Do not put secret information in the `.env.example` file.
+It is an example showing what